xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 ![2](a/image/2.png)
 Xi Liu<br>
 This project is done for computer graphics course at New York University, fall 2022, using WebGL.<br>
-Wave simulation using fast fourier transformation.
+Waterfall simulation using fast fourier transformation.

 ## method
 The task is to find height $h$ given horizontal position $x, z$, and $t$.<br>